-- on his back which you are not quite sure what - that's about.
-And then as he begins to speak you - are amazed at how he is able to recognize when - somebody in the middle back has a question and he - immediately picks up on that.
-Or that there is - somebody that's fell asleep in the front row and he - 20 makes some sort of joke is there something I can do - 21 to make this more lively for you?
-Or that there - are certain individuals that leave the room and he - says are you going to the bathroom, sir? - 24 What's amazing is there is the - 25 incidental information that's happening because
+- 14 on his back which you are not quite sure what - 15 that's about.
+And then as he begins to speak you - 16 are amazed at how he is able to recognize when - 17 somebody in the middle back has a question and he - 18 immediately picks up on that.
+Or that there is - 19 somebody that's fell asleep in the front row and he - 20 makes some sort of joke is there something I can do - 21 to make this more lively for you?
+Or that there - 22 are certain individuals that leave the room and he - 23 says are you going to the bathroom, sir? - 24 What's amazing is there is the - 25 incidental information that's happening because

-1 there is a person either providing haptics 2 communication or protactile communication and the 3 ability to have all of that information and, of 4 course, it has to be selective, none of us wants to 5 walk into a room and know how many windows there 6 are.
-We focus on we have selective, we are 7 selective, we want to know where is the exit, 8 where, you know, where is the buffet, which was 9 very good by the way, so thank you.
-10 I have to talk to Susan because I'm 11 part of the SRC DeafBlind Committee and we don't meet like this and have a meal, so it's all Zoom meetings.
+- 1 there is a person either providing haptics - 2 communication or protactile communication and the - 3 ability to have all of that information and, of - 4 course, it has to be selective, none of us wants to - 5 walk into a room and know how many windows there - 6 are.
+We focus on -- we have selective, we are - 7 selective, we want to know where is the exit, - 8 where, you know, where is the buffet, which was - 9 very good by the way, so thank you. - 10 I have to talk to Susan because I'm - 11 part of the SRC DeafBlind Committee and we don't - 12 meet like this and have a meal, so it's all Zoom - 13 meetings.
 But that's part of being aware of the

-- importance of breaking down information, giving - them access so that they can be fully participating - and making choices in their environment. - 17 I lost track of time and I want to - make sure that -- Laurie has a few things to share. - 19 Some things I want to quickly say about as far as - some practical tips that I encourage everyone to - 21 keep in mind if you are working with an individual - that's DeafBlind and seeking work through SSB is - really get to know the person, be able to learn - 24 more about their background and how much they see - or hear or when they lost their hearing and vision
+- 14 importance of breaking down information, giving - 15 them access so that they can be fully participating - 16 and making choices in their environment. - 17 I lost track of time and I want to - 18 make sure that -- Laurie has a few things to share. - 19 Some things I want to quickly say about as far as - 20 some practical tips that I encourage everyone to - 21 keep in mind if you are working with an individual - 22 that's DeafBlind and seeking work through SSB is - 23 really get to know the person, be able to learn - 24 more about their background and how much they see - 25 or hear or when they lost their hearing and vision

-1 because it does inform their experience of the 2 world.
-3 And follow their lead.
-Really check 4 in with them and find out what their preferences 5 are.
-Don't be afraid to break down information as 6 you work with that individual, try to be as 7 concrete as possible.
-8 One of the great things I know SSB 9 developed is that step-by-step guide about the VR 10 process and some of the things that in our 11 DeafBlind Committee we talked about some DeafBlind 12 resources, as well as various methods and modes of 13 communication and, of course, HKNC is always
+- 2 world. - 3 And follow their lead.
+Really check - 4 in with them and find out what their preferences - 5 are.
+Don't be afraid to break down information as - 6 you work with that individual, try to be as - 7 concrete as possible. - 8 One of the great things I know SSB - 9 developed is that step-by-step guide about the VR - 10 process and some of the things that in our - 11 DeafBlind Committee we talked about some DeafBlind - 12 resources, as well as various methods and modes of - 13 communication and, of course, HKNC is always

-- available to provide training in haptics and other - means of accessability. - And the last thing that I will share - is just be patient.
-Because as a person is taking - in information, particularly if it is tactile - information, for example, if they are working with - an interpreter and their hands are focused on the - 21 interpreter and you are sharing with them some new - device that they have no exposure to.
-And again, I - will remind you about the incidental learning that - 24 many typically take in through their eyes and their - ears, but their experience has to be directly
+- 14 available to provide training in haptics and other - 15 means of accessability. - 16 And the last thing that I will share - 17 is just be patient.
+Because as a person is taking - 18 in information, particularly if it is tactile - 19 information, for example, if they are working with - 20 an interpreter and their hands are focused on the - 21 interpreter and you are sharing with them some new - 22 device that they have no exposure to.
+And again, I - 23 will remind you about the incidental learning that - 24 many typically take in through their eyes and their - 25 ears, but their experience has to be directly